mitoed/Startup/README.md

 ### HTML To-Dos

 - [X] Create html files for each page.
 All pages will be accessible via hyperlinks in the header except the "hidden" page that users will use when participating in a live vote.
+- [ ] Add error messages to login page (display: "none")
+- [ ] Change table information to handlebars section to be filled by JS

 ## CSS